-Traditional Chinese Medicine is a medical system based on thousands of years of knowledge of the human body.
+Traditional East Asian Medicine is a medical system based on thousands of years of knowledge of the human body.
 It is accepted around the world as a safe, effective and holistic modality.
 At the core of East Asian Medicine is the idea of balance; being balanced in body, mind and spirit supports health.

 East Asian Medicine utilizes the terminology of Qi (pronounced “chee”) to describe the energy that flows throughout the body.
 Qi circulates through specific pathways in the body to nourish and protect every cell, organ, gland, tissue and muscle.
 When qi flows freely, our bodies are in balance and we are physically, emotionally and mentally well.
 We trust that the body innately heals itself.
 However, when qi flow is disrupted and imbalance is prolonged due to stress, trauma, injury or other factors, pain and illness result.
 East Asian Medicine treatments support the body to return to a balanced state- where qi is balanced and flowing freely and healing can take place.

 Commonly Treated Conditions

-To learn about the conditions that Chinese Medicine can help with, take a look at a list of Commonly Treated Conditions.
+To learn about the conditions that Traditional East Asian Medicine can help with, take a look at a list of Commonly Treated Conditions.

 Acupuncture is the insertion of fine, sterile needles at specific points in the body in order to promote healing, increase circulation, and restore the body to balance.
 There are hundreds of acupuncture points all over the body.
 I choose points that will most effectively treat your condition.
 In my practice I utilize sterilized, disposable needles that are used only once.

 Moxibustion and cupping are also included in my offered services.
 Patients can also schedule appointments for either of these treatments separately.

 Moxibustion is a treatment that uses an herb called mugwort (artmesia vulgaris- a species of chrysanthemum).
 The herb is burned above the skin to warm acupuncture points, strengthen qi and promote healing.
 Patients enjoy the sensation of warmth and find it very relaxing.
 Read more about moxibustion: Chinese Medicine Moxibustion Therapy.